Is AI Killing RAM? Understanding the Memory Demands of Modern AI

 AI’s complexity directly correlates with its memory needs.
 Training and running sophisticated models requires vast amounts of data to be loaded into RAM.
 This includes model parameters, intermediate calculations, and input data.
 For instance, a single large LLM might have billions of parameters, each requiring memory.

 This memory hunger isn’t limited to LLMs.
 Deep learning models for computer vision and natural language processing also demand significant RAM.
 These models process large datasets, often involving high-resolution images or lengthy text sequences, all of which must be accessible in memory for efficient computation.
+Understanding these AI memory demands is crucial for anyone working with modern AI.

-RAM vs. VRAM: A Key Distinction
+RAM vs. VRAM: A Key Distinction in AI Hardware

 It’s important to differentiate between RAM (Random Access Memory) and VRAM (Video Random Access Memory).
 While both are types of volatile memory, VRAM is specifically designed for graphics processing and is found on graphics cards (GPUs).
 Many AI computations, especially those involving parallel processing, are offloaded to GPUs.

-Why Modern AI Demands So Much RAM
+Why Modern AI Demands So Much RAM: The Architectural Drivers

-The Scale of LLM Parameters
+The Scale of LLM Parameters and Their RAM Impact

 LLMs like GPT-3, GPT-4, and similar models are trained on massive text datasets.
 Their sheer size, often measured in billions or trillions of parameters, necessitates loading these parameters into memory.
 During inference, the active parameters and the context of the conversation must reside in RAM.